By Wilson Kageni – Founder & CEO

-Data > Instinct
+Data > Instinct > Chance

-Of the four crucial determinants I listed in How we work, Decision-making comes first because everything that happens in the company is determined by a decision made by someone, somewhere, at some point in time, so if your framework for making decisions is wrong then it leads to you making the wrong decisions, which leads to everything else falling apart as result.
+Of the four crucial determinants I listed in How we work, Decision-making comes first because everything that is done in the company is determined by a decision made by someone, somewhere, at some point in time, so if your framework for making decisions is wrong then it leads to you making the wrong decisions, which leads to everything else falling apart as result.

 Of course, there are many different ways we could categorize the various types of decisions one has to make in life; from the trivial (e.g. which coffee mug to use today) to the mundane yet arguably important (e.g. whether or not to wash your hands when leaving the bathroom) to the crucial (e.g. whether to quit your job and start a business, whether or not to get married, whom to marry, whether or not to have a child, when to do so, et cetera).
 In the context of a business, the overwhelming majority of decisions are still made by individuals but often times the impact of these decisions is much larger than that of personal decisions: in the case of large companies because they affect the lives of so many people and in the case of small companies because similar to a graph line starting at zero while moving outwards, even a tiny deviation that early in the timeline can produce a massive shift in the company’s eventual performance / direction / results later on.
 For the purposes of this essay, we’ll adopt a simpler classification popularized by Jeff Bezos in his 2015 letter to Amazon shareholders in which he suggests that there are 2 types of business decisions.
 Type-1 decisions are irreversible (meaning the opportunity cost of getting them wrong is high, thus making them high risk) and Type-2 decisions are easily reversible (meaning the opportunity cost of getting them wrong is low, thus making them low risk).